ubclaunchpad/inertia/README.md

 ```

 An Inertia daemon is now running on your remote instance.
 This daemon will be used to manage your deployment.

+See our [wiki](https://github.com/ubclaunchpad/inertia/wiki/Daemon-Releases) for more details on platform compatibility.

 ### Continuous Deployment